Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Warm-up: Network Revenue Management under Limited Switches

 \subsection{Upper Bounds}

 In this section we show that when the switching budget is greater or equal to $\DSL-1$, then the regret is $\widetilde{O}(\sqrt{T})$.
-Such a sub-linear guarantee is achieved by tweaking the well-known static control policy in the network revenue management literature.
+Such a sub-linear guarantee is achieved by tweaking the well-known static control policy in the network revenue management literature \citep{gallego1997multiproduct, cooper2002asymptotic, maglaras2006dynamic, liu2008choice, ahn2019certainty}.

-The static control policy \citep{gallego1997multiproduct, cooper2002asymptotic, maglaras2006dynamic, liu2008choice} achieves a similar $O(\sqrt{T})$ regret in a similar setup, when the selling horizon stops immediately when the total cumulative demand of any resource exceeds its initial inventory.
-In our setup the stopping criterion is different\footnote{Following each trajectory of randomness, the ungenerous stopping criterion stops earlier than the generous criterion, hence the regret is larger.
-As a result, our upper bound under the ungenerous stopping criterion is not a direct implication of \citet{gallego1997multiproduct}.}, which requires slightly different techniques.
-The static control policy was also used in \citet{besbes2012blind} to prove a similar result in the \nrm setup under the same stopping criterion.
-However, their proof technique critically requires the maximum price to be bounded, which does not generalize to the \stp setup.

 We tweak the static control policy, so that with high probability the selling horizon never stops earlier than the last period $T$.
-See Algorithm~\ref{alg:NRMUB}.
+See Algorithm~\ref{alg:NRMUB} below.
 This is achieved by selecting the value of $\gamma$ in the first step of Algorithm~\ref{alg:NRMUB}.
-Similar ideas have been used in \cite{hajiaghayi2007automated, ma2018dynamic, balseiro2019dynamic} to prove asymptotic results in different setups.
+Similar ideas have been used in \citet{hajiaghayi2007automated, ma2021dynamic, balseiro2019dynamic} to prove asymptotic results in different setups.

 We explain the third step permutation.
 Suppose $\cZ(\bx^*) = \{1,3,4\}$.
 In this case, $\DSL = 3$ and there are $6$ permutations.
-There are $6$ possible policies as suggested in Definition~\ref{alg:NRMUB}.
-While some of these policies may have better empirical performance than others, they all achieve $\widetilde{O}(\sqrt{T})$ regret.
+There are $6$ possible policies as suggested in Algorithm~\ref{alg:NRMUB}.
+While some of these policies may have better performance than others, they all achieve $\widetilde{O}(\sqrt{T})$ regret.